-1) Potential for Conflicting Incentives in a System in Transition

-As noted above, the ARR bundled payment arrangements represent a natural next step in the attempts of the HSCRC to promote payment structures that improve hospital efficiency and effectiveness.
-While the staff views incorporating ARR at-risk structures into hospital reimbursement as a very positive development, it would note that facilities that opt for ARR arrangements will still face a conflicting set of reimbursement incentives.
-On the one hand, these hospitals will appropriately invest in infrastructure and implement care coordination mechanisms that are geared toward reducing volumes (readmissions).
+4.1 Potential for Conflicting Incentives in a System in Transition development, it would note that facilities that opt for ARR arrangements will still face a conflicting set of reimbursement incentives.
+17 On the one hand, these hospitals will appropriately invest in infrastructure and implement care coordination mechanisms that are geared toward reducing volumes (readmissions).
 On the other hand, these facilities will still be financially incentivized to continue to pursue "top-line" strategies (volume and revenue generation) for other parts of their care delivery systems.